CASE STUDY - SAFETY INSTALLATION PUBLIC LIABILITY

 THE SITUATION

-A sole trader based in Western Sydney came to us needing Public Liability insurance for their edge protection and perimeter rail installation business.
-The work was physical: installing fall-arrest systems, perimeter rail, and edge protection on residential homes during construction.
+A sole trader based in Sydney came to us needing Public Liability insurance for their edge protection and perimeter rail installation business.
+The work was physical: installing perimeter rail and edge protection systems on residential homes during construction.

-The business was early stage - revenue under $100,000, one employee, no prior insurance history.
-The requested limit was $20M Public Liability, standard for contractors working on residential builds where head contractor requirements apply.
+The business was early stage, with one staff member and a modest forecast turnover.
+The requested limit was $20M Public Liability, a level head contractors on residential builds often require.

 What complicated the picture was the business name.
 On paper, it read like a WHS consulting or safety advisory firm.
 In reality, the work was hands-on trade work at height on residential sites - a materially different risk class from professional advice, and one that sits in a specific part of the insurer market.